arielm/Unicode/Projects/VirtualFont/README.md

 2. On iPad 1: ~0.63s
 3. On Android Nexus 7: ~0.30s

 On the iPad 1, it corresponds to about 26 line shapings per frame (at 60 FPS), even before rendering anything.
 The conclusion is that shaping is a pretty slow operation.
-It also explains why [text-layout-caching](https://github.com/android/platform_frameworks_base/blob/677726b376402937f53ddb192dc97078b92b7c9e/core/jni/android/graphics/TextLayoutCache.cpp) is taking place in the recent Harfbuzz-flavored version of the Android OS...
+It also explains why text-layout-caching (demonstrated in our [LayoutCaching project](https://github.com/arielm/Unicode/tree/master/Projects/LayoutCaching)) is taking place in the recent [Harfbuzz-flavored version](https://github.com/android/platform_frameworks_base/blob/677726b376402937f53ddb192dc97078b92b7c9e/core/jni/android/graphics/TextLayoutCache.cpp) of the Android OS...